ChrisSchulze/portfolio/portfolio/works/msd.md

 year: '2020'
 categories:
 - UX
+description: 'A Single '
-description: A Single Source of truth
+description_second_line: Source of truth

 ---
 In the past KNFs digital services had grown like a sprawl: Lots of touchpoints, lots of differing product data, no clear purpose.